Spectral Change Point Estimation for High Dimensional Time Series by Sparse Tensor Decomposition: Abstract

 \section{Abstract}

-We study the problem of change point (CP) detection with high dimensional time series, within the framework of frequency domain.
-The overarching goal is to locate all change points and for each change point, delineate which series are activated by the change, over which set of frequencies.
-The working assumption is that only a few series are activated per change and frequency.
-We solve the problem by computing a CUSUM tensor based on spectra estimated from blocks of the observed time series.
-A frequency-specific projection approach is applied to the CUSUM tensor for dimension reduction.
-The projection direction is estimated by a proposed sparse tensor decomposition algorithm.
-Finally, the projected CUSUM vectors across frequencies are aggregated by a sparsified wild binary segmentation for change point detection.
+Multivariate time series may be subject to partial structural changes over certain frequency band, for instance, in neuroscience.
+We study the change point detection problem with high dimensional time series, within the framework of frequency domain.
+The overarching goal is to locate all change points and delineate which series are activated by the change, over which frequencies.
+In practice, the number of activated series per change and frequency could span from a few to full participation.
+We solve the problem by first computing a CUSUM tensor based on spectra estimated from blocks of the time series.
+A frequency-specific projection approach is applied for dimension reduction.
+The projection direction is estimated by a proposed tensor decomposition algorithm that adjusts to the sparsity level of changes.
+Finally, the projected CUSUM vectors across frequencies are aggregated for change point detection.
 We provide theoretical guarantees on the number of estimated change points and the convergence rate of their locations.
-We derive error bounds for the estimated projection direction for identifying the frequency-specific series that are activated in a change.
+We derive error bounds for the estimated projection direction for identifying the frequency-specific series activated in a change.
 We provide data-driven rules for the choice of parameters.
-We illustrate the efficacy of the proposed method by simulation and a stock returns application.
+The efficacy of the proposed method is illustrated by simulation and a stock returns application.